 Serving you a past solution I’ve seen and then skedaddle is not my M.O.
 To get to what will work best for your company, I will do the necessary work to understand your stack and team, read code, write prototypes, and do research.

 Typically, we’d set up an agreement where I meet with the relevant technical person / CTO a few times a month to discuss key issues.
 From there, we coordinate projects to zoom in on for a few hours or days, or full sprints of up to 6-8 weeks to tackle larger issues.
+I take on about 4-6 larger projects a year.
 I work with a few companies at once, and you can think of me as a Principal Engineer across companies rather within a company across teams.

 I want to be invested in the success of your business, so I prefer to work for mostly equity.